ORP Piorun (G65)

 ORP Piorun was an N-class destroyer operated by the Polish Navy in World War II.
 The word piorun is Polish for "Thunderbolt".
-Ordered by the Royal Navy in 1939, the ship was laid down as HMS Nerissa before being loaned to the Poles in October 1940 while still under construction.
+Ordered by the Royal Navy in 1939, the ship was laid down as HMS Nerissa before being loaned to the Polish in October 1940 while still under construction.

-In May 1941 ORP Piorun located the German battleship Bismarck, and drew its fire, while other units of the Royal Navy task force caught up to sink the Bismarck.
+In May 1941 ORP Piorun located the German battleship Bismarck, and drew her fire, while other units of the Royal Navy task force caught up to sink the Bismarck.

 After World War II, Piorun was returned to the Royal Navy and recommissioned as HMS Noble before being scrapped in 1955.

 Design

 The eight ships of the N-class were ordered on 15 April 1939.
 They were a repeat of the J- and K-class destroyers, 16 of which were ordered in 1937.

 The N-class were 339 ft 6 in long between perpendiculars and 356 ft 6 in overall, with a beam of 35 ft 8 in and a draught of 9 ft.
 Displacement was 1773 LT standard and 2384 LT full load.
 Two Admiralty three-drum boilers fed steam at 300 psi and 620 F to two sets of Parsons single-reduction geared-steam turbines, rated at 40000 shp.
 This gave a design speed of 36 kn at trials displacement and 32 kn at full load.
 491 tons of oil were carried, giving a range of 5500 nmi at 15 kn and 3700 nmi at 20 kn.